spatz018/PGPT-Pred/README.md

 - PLaBAse v.1.01 - Jan 2022
 - Copyright (C) 2020-2022 Sascha Patz.

+**NOTE:**

-**NOTE: This web platform and all its services/tools (e.g., PGPT-db, PGPT-Pred and PIFAR-Pred) come with ABSOLUTELY NO WARRANTY!**
+**This web platform and all its services/tools (e.g., PGPT-db, PGPT-Pred and PIFAR-Pred) come with ABSOLUTELY NO WARRANTY!**

-**NOTE: The code given here is implemented in the backend of PLaBAse and its PGPT-Pred tool!**
+**The code given here is implemented in the backend of PLaBAse and its PGPT-Pred tool!**

-**NOTE: The PGPT-Pred tool is only functional with its entire features and complete PGPT ontology when applied via the online platform (see link above)!**
+**The PGPT-Pred tool is only functional with its entire features and complete PGPT ontology when applied via the online platform (see link above)!**

 ## Dependencies:
 1. Interpreters